gigascience/gigadb-website/gigadb/app/tools/files-metadata-console/README.md

 ##### Dataset 100396

 Dataset 100396 contains nearly 200,000 files which all need to have their location column updating with correct Wasabi URL.
-The tool is not able to work with so many files and so need to update manually:
+The tool is not able to work with so many files and so need to update manually.
+Firstly, update ftp_site column in dataset table for Dataset 100396:
 ```
 # Connect to dev database
 $ PGPASSWORD=vagrant psql -h localhost -p 54321 -U gigadb postgres